om3tcw/r/immergrok-changelog.md

 - Clicking an emote in chat will now write that emote where your cursor last was, instead of at the end of the textbox.
 - Ctrl+R and Ctrl+S have better, more consistent code logic when wrapping text (You can select a piece of text, then press Ctrl+R/S, that was undocumented to my knowledge)
-- TODO: Ctrl+E?

 ### I *haven't* touched

 Most of the original XaeModules-modules are intact, completely.
 Even I'm scared of them for now.
 So: BetterPms, BetterPlaylist, customSettingsModal, customUserlist, ~~moreLayoutOptions~~ and ~~soundNotifications~~.

-I'll fix them if they break, but they're each a whole dev cycle on their own to fix and keep up to standard..
+I'll fix them if they break, but they're really, really scary.

 ---